309: The Amazing Colossal Man

 Oh, no, it’s Amelia Earhart.
 She picked a bad time to come back.

 Amelia Earhart (1897-1937?) was a world-renowned aviator; in 1932 she became the first woman to fly solo across the Atlantic Ocean.
 Three years later she became the first person to successfully fly from Hawaii to California.
 In 1937 she and her navigator, Fred Noonan, set out on an attempt to fly around the world.
-Their plane disappeared in the central Pacific after completing two-thirds of the journey; the remains were never found.
+Their plane disappeared in the central Pacific after completing two-thirds of the journey; the remains were never officially found.
+In 1940, parts from a plane matching hers, a sextant box matching Noonan's, and a female skeleton matching her height and general description were found on the island of Nikumaroro.
+Still, somehow, the "mystery" persists.

 Hello, Sarah?
 Get me Mount Pilot.